In This Section

 You may be eligible for permission under this scheme if:

-You are not eligible under this scheme if:
+You are not eligible for immigration permission under this scheme if:

 Submit an application